gponomarenkoorg/topfive/README.md

 * Run `npm i axios`
 * Run `npm start`

 !!!
-It is only client side app.
+It is only client side app. !!!

-To log data, please, change `url` in the function `sendData` from <`http://localhost`> to <`your_server`> and set up your PHP server side accordingly !
+To log data, please, change `url` in the function `sendData` from <`http://localhost`> to <`your_server`> and set up your PHP server side accordingly.

 ## Troubleshooting